maxgmr/rust-maintenance-docs/updating-rustc.md

 4. The upstream Rust source is re-downloaded with the new list of files to yank out, overwriting the source code once again, but with the unnecessary files removed.
 5. Any issues causing the new Rust package build to fail are fixed.

-Usually, the process is _largely_ formulaic and straightforward until step 5- that's when things can _really_ vary.
+Usually, the process is _largely_ formulaic and straightforward until step 5- that's when you'll need to address any issues causing the build to fail.

 ## Reference